“A bit of fragrance always clings to the hand that gives flowers”. Chinese Proverb

-- Gerberas in their different hues stand for happiness, gratitude and friendship.
+- Gerberas in their different hues stand for happiness, gratitude, and friendship.

 - Hydrangeas are the flower of choice to symbolize best intentions.

-- Love, fascination and gratitude are some of the meanings of the Carnation.
+- Love, fascination, and gratitude are some of the meanings of the Carnation.

 Popular Flower Gifting Days In China

-Chinese society being as layered and complex as it is; picking the right gifting flowers based on occasions, days and festivals becomes extremely important.
+Chinese society is as layered and complex as it is; picking the right gifting flowers based on occasions, days and festivals becomes extremely important.
 So the below section will deal with popular occasions in China, and the flowers that are considered appropriate to be gifted on these occasions.

 The Chinese used to be a very guarded, almost cloistered culture, where public expression of sentiments was frowned upon.
 But in the 21st century, Valentine’s Day is celebrated all over China, with great fanfare.
 If there’s a particular Chinese maiden that has you enamored, this is the perfect occasion to win her heart with a floral arrangement.
-Of course we’ve got your back!
+Of course, we’ve got your back!
 You can never go wrong with a bouquet of Red Roses that symbolize passion.
 But if it is a break from tradition you seek, look at combining Red Roses with Orchids, Lilies and Wax Flowers in order to truly wow her.
 Chocolates and Chocolate Confections like cakes would also make a great gift.